Updated January 2023.

 I have had issues traveling from the US to Cuba only one time, when I departed from Memphis, TN in May 2022, flying via Miami to Havana.

-This resulted in me losing my flight, as he used more than 30 minutes to verify that I was eligible to travel to Cuba.
+This resulted in me losing my flight, as the check-in guy used more than 30 minutes to verify that I was eligible to travel to Cuba, and by that time the check-in had closed.

 If you are a US citizen departing from other airports than Miami, it is advisable to make sure you have a little extra time in case you encounter someone who is not familiar with the regulations.